Developers

 Tutorial: Handle Bursty Traffic with Client Pool

-In this tutorial you'll build a program that uses ClientPool to handle bursts of concurrent Mixnet operations without blocking on client creation.
-You'll see how the pool pre-creates clients in the background, how to pop them under load, and what happens when demand exceeds supply.
+A program that uses ClientPool to absorb bursts of concurrent Mixnet operations without paying client-creation latency on the hot path.
+The pool pre-creates clients in the background; tasks pop them under load; the tutorial also walks through what happens when demand outruns supply.

 What you'll learn